 2022 Dairy Goat Stock and Producers!

-The Midwest Buck Sale is looking forward to the addition of the American Dairy Goats.
+The Midwest Buck Sale is looking into the addition of the Dairy goat sanctioned breed shows June 3-5, 2022.

 PRIVATE TREATY SALES ARE FORBIDDEN ON THE GROUNDS DURING THE EVENT WEEK JUNE 1-5.